PaddlePaddle/docs/docs/install/conda/macos-conda_en.md

-# Installation on MacOS via Conda
+# Installation on macOS via Conda

 [Anaconda](https://www.anaconda.com/)is a free and open source distribution of Python and R for computational science.
 Anaconda is dedicated to simplifying package management and deployment.
 Anaconda's packages are managed using the package management system Conda.
 Conda is an open source package management system and environment management system that runs on Windows, macOS, and Linux.